StanSkrivanek/supasvelte/md/_TODO.md

 - execCommands: [execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand)
 - cdp: [execCommands browser Support](https://codepen.io/stan65/pen/OJZxYNv)

 [] check courses options as it returns first value _(short courses)_ when no value is selected

+**IDEAS**

+**DELETE IMAGE from DB**
+On update init store find and store all img's urls in variable array and on save compare with new img's urls and delete old ones from DB.

+**DELETE COURSE and ALL IMAGES from DB**
+On course delete remove all images from DB.
+What about images that are used in other courses?

+**GALLERY**
+[ ] create gallery page with all images from DB

+[ ] add filter to show unused images in gallery to be able to delete them from DB,

+[ ] add images to course from gallery?.